Skip to main content

 status.jsonThe outcome: status, context updates, routing directives, usage stats

-These files are written for every agent and prompt node execution, including retries (visit count is appended to the directory name for repeat visits).
+These files are written for every agent and prompt node execution, including retries.
 Use them for debugging unexpected agent behavior or verifying that routing directives were extracted correctly.

 File tracking